-In terms of construction, the main tube and bottom floor fabric are made up from 2000 denier 1.2 mm PVC.
-Anything above 1000 denier is considered a strong and heavy duty.
+In terms of construction, the main tube and bottom floor fabric are made up of 2000 denier 1.2 mm PVC.
+Anything above 1000 denier is considered strong and heavy-duty.

 The tube diameter is 20″ and it has eight chambers.
 Another feature adding to its ability to handle higher-class rapids is its bow/stern or rocker of 30 inches which is above average for rafts.
 The raft weighs at 158 pounds.
 In additionally has six soft handles which help in easy handling.

 Externally, it has 12 D-rings for an optional fishing frame or other accessory attachment.
 If you are looking to add a fishing frame to it, we would recommend going for NRS Bighorn II.